Please click on the test links given below to see more detail, collection instructions, sample reports etc...

 You can also do PCR testing using the Genova GI Effects test and I've listed with and without zonulin.
 This measures similar, fewer pathogens as well as markers for absorption (elastase, fecal fat), inflammation (calprotectin, EPX etc) and immunology (SIgA).
 I like the fact it includes the SCFAs including the butyrate level as I see that a lot as a main cause of leaky gut (this is also in the DD CSAP tests which is one reason I like it).
 If you read the GI Effects Interpretation Guide, it shows how each bacteria is linked to illness.
 It can be very useful to make connections, of course, if a bacteria comes up which matches your symptoms - at least you have more of an idea what's causing it!
 I do like their instant interpretation on the report and the Interpretive guide is very useful.
 Again, returned to the UK lab for onward shipping.

 Overall: I would say that the GI Effects test is very useful if you are looking for a good general PCR/DNA test to check if any pathogens are causing illness and need a general screen of your gut with some info on what, in-vitro, is likely to kill any baddies found.
 The report is much better; it's easy to see what's been found and the implications of the findings so many people prefer it.
 The GI-MAP comes into its own if your main need is to check as many pathogens as possible; it simply includes a lot more for less money, especially the H Pylori and the different types, the viruses, which antibiotics you may have a resistant gene for and a standard anti-gliadin gluten test (although I will never take a negative here as enough!).
 Check the sample reports and read up to establish which test covers what you most want to know.
+See below for more info on what supplements etc to consider stopping when doing a gut test.
+GI-MAP is returned to the UK lab for onward drop-shipping.

 Candida.
 Candida and yeasts are generally covered in the comprehensive tests above.
 But, if your test comes up negative and you still suspect it OR you simply want a candida test done OR you want to double-check if a positive finding is a significant one, I would look for a SAPS positive candida.
 Everyone has a level of candida in their gut.
 The question is whether it has changed to the mycelial form, which is when it becomes pathogenic (ie needs treating).
 There is only one lab who looks for that, and they also include a moulds check too - BTS Candida SAPs Stool Test.
 Very useful.